awesome-workshop/docker-singularity-hats/_episodes/07-cms-cvmfs-docker.md

 - "How do I interact with this image?"
 objectives:
 - "Be able to startup the cms-cvmfs-docker image."
-- "be proficient in the use of the images more advanced features."
+- "Be proficient in the use of the images more advanced features."
 keypoints:
 - "The cms-cvmfs-docker image includes a lot of features missing from other CMS images."
 - "It has graphics support, CVMFS mount integrity support, and ID mapping support."